ucb-supernode/website/about.md

 ---

 Supernode is a student-run space, and all our equipment will always be free to use to anybody in the UC Berkeley community.
-The door is open whenever a member is inside (which is a lot of the time!).
+Any student or Berkeley affiliate with a CalNet ID can get trained and receive 24/7 access until they graduate or depart.

 <div style="position: relative; padding-top: 20px; padding-bottom: 56.25%; width: 100%; height: 0; overflow: hidden;">
   <iframe style="position: absolute; left: 0; right: 0; width: 90%; height: 90%; border: none; display: block; margin: 0 auto 5ex auto;" src="https://www.youtube.com/embed/nHt_zhRyLhc" allowfullscreen title="Supernode video tour"></iframe>